Resources

 Learn more: Why You Need a Home Inspection.

-8) During the home inspection negotiations, the buyers have the right to ask for specific certifications to ensure the health of the house.
+8) During the home inspection negotiations, the buyers may ask for specific certifications to ensure the health of the house.
 This includes the condition of the roof, termites, and/or sewer inspection.
 Certificates of proof are due at closing.

 9) As the seller, you’re likely mandated by your state to submit a property disclosure report.
-This report identifies defects in the home that could alter the house's value or challenge the safety requirements.
-Because each state writes its own procedures, the regulations are somewhat different, but the reports are almost always due before closing.
+This report identifies defects in the home that alter the house's value or challenge the safety requirements.
+Because each state writes its own procedures, the regulations are different, but the reports are usually due before closing.

 back to top